torvalds/linux/Documentation/filesystems/gfs2-glocks.rst

 grant for which we ignore remote demote requests.
 This is in order to prevent a situation where locks are being bounced around the cluster from node to node with none of the nodes making any progress.
-This tends to show up most with shared mmaped files which are being written to by multiple nodes.
+This tends to show up most with shared mmapped files which are being written to by multiple nodes.
 By delaying the demotion in response to a remote callback, that gives the userspace program time to make some progress before the pages are unmapped.